-American citizens can apply for U.S. passports, document their foreign-born children who qualify as U.S. citizens, have documents to be used in the U.S., inquire about social security and other federal benefits, and request help in an emergency.
+American citizens can apply for U.S. passports, document their foreign-born children who qualify as U.S. citizens, notarize documents for execution in the U.S., inquire about social security and other federal benefits, and request help in an emergency.

 For more information on our services, please explore the links to your left.
-If you cannot find the information you are looking for, you may also send an e-mail to email@example.com or call +506-2519-2000 during business hours.
+If you cannot find the information you are looking for, you may also send an e-mail inquiry to email@example.com or call +506-2519-2000 during business hours.

 If you are reporting an emergency concerning a U.S. citizen in Costa Rica, please see our emergency contact information.

-Location: At the intersection of Avenida Central and Calle 120 in the Pavas Section of San José, Costa Rica.
+Location: At the intersection of Calle 98 Vía 104 in the Pavas Section of San José, Costa Rica.

 Local Mailing Address: 920-1200 San José, Costa Rica